OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 safeHQLQuery.setParameter("productid", userSuppliedParameter);
 ```

+#### Other Examples of Safe Prepared Statements

-For examples of parameterized queries in other languages, including Ruby, PHP, Cold Fusion, Perl, and Rust, see the [Query Parameterization Cheat Sheet](Query_Parameterization_Cheat_Sheet.md) or this [site](http://bobby-tables.com/).
+If you need examples of prepared queries/parameterized languages, including Ruby, PHP, Cold Fusion, Perl, and Rust, see the [Query Parameterization Cheat Sheet](Query_Parameterization_Cheat_Sheet.md) or this [site](http://bobby-tables.com/).

-Developers tend to like the Prepared Statement approach because all the SQL code stays within the application.
-This makes your application relatively database independent.
+Generally, developers like prepared statements because all the SQL code stays within the application, which makes your application relatively database independent.

 ### Defense Option 2: Stored Procedures

-Stored procedures are not always safe from SQL injection.
-However, certain standard stored procedure programming constructs have the same effect as the use of parameterized queries when implemented safely which is the norm for most stored procedure languages.
+Though stored procedures are not always safe from SQL injection, developers can use certain standard stored procedure programming constructs.
+This approach has the same effect as the use of parameterized queries as long as the stored procedures are implemented safely (which is the norm for most stored procedure languages).

+#### Safe Approach to Stored Procedures

-They require the developer to just build SQL statements with parameters which are automatically parameterized unless the developer does something largely out of the norm.
+If stored procedures are needed, the safest approach to using them requires the developer to build SQL statements with parameters that are automatically parameterized, unless the developer does something largely out of the norm.
 The difference between prepared statements and stored procedures is that the SQL code for a stored procedure is defined and stored in the database itself, and then called from the application.
-Both of these techniques have the same effectiveness in preventing SQL injection so your organization should choose which approach makes the most sense for you.
+Since prepared statements and safe stored procedures are equally effecitve in preventing SQL injection so your organization should choose which approach makes the most sense for you.

-Note: "Implemented safely" means the stored procedure does not include any unsafe dynamic SQL generation.
-Developers do not usually generate dynamic SQL inside stored procedures.
-However, it can be done, but should be avoided.
-If it can't be avoided, the stored procedure must use input validation or proper escaping as described in this article to make sure that all user supplied input to the stored procedure can't be used to inject SQL code into the dynamically generated query.
-Auditors should always look for uses of `sp_execute`, `execute` or `exec` within SQL Server stored procedures.
-Similar audit guidelines are necessary for similar functions for other vendors.
+#### When Stored Procedures Can Increase Risk

-There are also several cases where stored procedures can increase risk.
-For example, on MS SQL server, you have 3 main default roles: `db_datareader`, `db_datawriter` and `db_owner`.
-Before stored procedures came into use, DBA's would give db_datareader or db_datawriter rights to the webservice's user, depending on the requirements.
+Occasionally, stored procedures can increase risk when a system is attacked.
+For example, on MS SQL Server, you have three main default roles: `db_datareader`, `db_datawriter` and `db_owner`.
+Before stored procedures came into use, DBA's would give db_datareader ordb_datawriter rights to the webservice's user, depending on the requirements.

 However, stored procedures require execute rights, a role that is not available by default.
 Some setups where the user management has been centralized, but is limited to those 3 roles, cause all web apps to run under db_owner rights so stored procedures can work.
 Naturally, that means that if a server is breached the attacker has full rights to the database, where previously they might only have had read-access.

 **Safe Java Stored Procedure Example**:

-The following code example uses a `CallableStatement`, Java's implementation of the stored procedure interface, to execute the same database query.
-The `sp_getAccountBalance` stored procedure would have to be predefined in the database and implement the same functionality as the query defined above.
+The following code example uses Java's implementation of the stored procedure interface (`CallableStatement`) to execute the same database query.
+The `sp_getAccountBalance` stored procedure has top be predefined in the database and use the same functionality as the query below.

 ```java
 // This should REALLY be validated